Adhik Kadam: Jammu Life Line

 "Jammu Life Line" was launched in 2017 by Kadam.
 It is an ambulance service started for the people on the border districts of the Jammu region.
 Kadam started the project after documenting the lives of people living on the Line of Control (LoC).
 The Indo-Pakistan border at LoC is considered perilous where skirmishes occur occasionally and sometimes result in civilian casualties.
 The Jammu Life Line project is also partnered with the Border Security Force.

 In popular culture

 Kadam has given inspirational talks at various platforms.
 He was a speaker at a TED (conference) at Rajarambapu Institute of Technology(RIT).
 He has also been a speaker at Stanford University, UC Berkeley, Princeton University and at various Rotary International clubs.

 He also appeared in Kon Honar Karodpati television show.

-Kadam was a finalist and speaker for National Conference on Social Innovation (NCSI) in 2018 organised by Pune International Centre, headed by Raghunath Anant Mashelkar, National Innovation Foundation and Tata Institute of Social Sciences.
+Kadam was a finalist and speaker for National Conference on Social Innovation (NCSI) in 2018 organised by Pune International Centre, National Innovation Foundation and Tata Institute of Social Sciences.
 He was named an INK Fellow at the 2016 INK Conferences.